-If you work with purchasing or sales then you will inevitably come across EDI transactions.
+If you work with purchasing or sales, you will inevitably come across EDI transactions.
 Electronic Data Interchange, commonly shortened to EDI, is a standard format for exchanging business data.

-There are four EDI standards: UN/EDIFACT, which is the only internationally recognized standard and it used mostly outside of North America, ANSI ASC X12 is the standard used within North America, TRADACOM which is used by British retail companies, and ODETTE which is used by European automakers.
+Four EDI standards exist: UN/EDIFACT, which is the only internationally-recognized standard, used mostly outside of North America; ANSI ASC X12, used within North America, TRADACOM, used by British retail companies, and ODETTE, which is used by European automakers.

 The implementation of EDI is important for companies as it can significantly reduce the cost of sending documents.